 The course provides the graduate-level security professional with the tools necessary to effectively plan for, implement, monitor, and administer a security organization in a modern, global, and technologically advanced security program.
 Upon completion of the course, the student demonstrates expertise in administrating a security program from the following aspects: fiscal, human resource management, change management, global talent management, and resource management perspectives.
 Students will also assess the concepts of return on investments (ROI) including cost-benefit aspects of asset protection and liaison with other management officials in the organization.

 The experiential or practical component of the course aims to apply learning in an aspect of interest related to the degree and concentration in Management.
 It is understood to be a supervised practicum that requires approval by APUS before entering into the relationship with the organization.
 The selection of an organization or site for the practicum must relate to the content of the student’s course work and/or concentration.
 Goals of the applied practicum and integration seminar will be submitted by the student for approval using an application for approval to the Faculty member, Program Director and Dean of the School, Management.
 The organization will serve as an opportunity to experience the practice of an area of management related to the focus of the student’s degree.
-Practicum courses are NOT included in the university retake policy.
-All grades for any attempts will appear on transcript and will be calculated in GPA
+This course may not be taken until all other courses are COMPLETED and student has a 3.0 GPA.

 |Program Completion Rates, Median Debt and More|

 View more details regarding our graduation rates, the median debt of students who completed the program, and other important information.